 “The comprehensive scope and integrated structure of the current UK programme is also an ideal platform on which to take BIM to the next logical level and aim for a fully integrated BIM – which will bring untold benefits.”

-One of the greatest challenges cited in the 2014 National BIM Report was a lack of in-house expertise, which is why finding the right partner to fulfil the model making is key.
+One of the greatest challenges sited in the 2014 National BIM Report was a lack of in-house expertise, which is why finding the right partner to fulfil the model making is key.
 The intricacies of your design should be displayed accurately in a model.

 Below, we’ve set out some key steps to help you assess and identify the right model maker: